alexgo-io/alexlab-doc/docs/product-features/token-swaps/how-to.md

 #### Transaction Settings

-If you want to adjust slippage tolerance, select the "Settings" icon to open the Transaction Settings panel.
-Set your desired tolerance and click "Confirm".
+If you want to adjust slippage tolerance, select the `Settings` icon to open the Transaction Settings panel.
+Set your desired tolerance and click `Confirm`.
 This will determine your allowed range for price movement.
 Your transaction will revert if the price changes unfavourably by more than this percentage.&#x20;

 <figure><img src="../../.gitbook/assets/token-swaps/3-tx-settings-icon.png" alt="" width="375"><figcaption><p>Transaction Settings icon.</p></figcaption></figure>